CHill887/Large-Language-Models-for-Thematic-Analysis-Mixed-Methods-Comparison/README.md

 # Large Language Models for Thematic Analysis: A Mixed-Methods Comparison

-This repository contains R scripts used for "Large Language Models for Thematic Analysis in Healthcare Research: A Blinded Mixed-Methods Comparison with Human Analysts"
+This repository contains code used for "Large Language Models for Thematic Analysis in Healthcare Research: A Blinded Mixed-Methods Comparison with Human Analysts"

 ## Files